jonasbkarlsson/ev_smart_charging/README.md

 ![Icon](assets/icon.png)

 The EV Smart Charging integration will automatically charge the electric vehicle (EV) when the electricity price is the lowest.
-The integration requires the [Nordpool](https://github.com/custom-components/nordpool) or the [Energi Data Service](https://github.com/MTrab/energidataservice) integration.
+The integration requires the [Nordpool](https://github.com/custom-components/nordpool), the [Energi Data Service](https://github.com/MTrab/energidataservice) or the [Entso-e](https://github.com/JaccoR/hass-entso-e) integration.

 The integration calculates the set of hours that will give the lowest price, by default restricted to a continuous set.
 This calculation is done when the electricity prices for tomorrow is available (typically between shortly after 13:00 CET/CEST and midnight) or when the time of the day is before the configured charge completion time.
 When the automatic charging has started, changes of settings will not have any effect.

 ## Requirements
-- The [Nordpool](https://github.com/custom-components/nordpool) or the [Energi Data Service](https://github.com/MTrab/energidataservice) integration.
+- The [Nordpool](https://github.com/custom-components/nordpool), the [Energi Data Service](https://github.com/MTrab/energidataservice) or the [Entso-e](https://github.com/JaccoR/hass-entso-e) integration.
 - Home Assistant version 2022.7 or newer.

 ## Features
-- Automatic EV charging control based on electrity prices from the [Nordpool](https://github.com/custom-components/nordpool) or [Energi Data Service](https://github.com/MTrab/energidataservice) integration.
+- Automatic EV charging control based on electrity prices from the [Nordpool](https://github.com/custom-components/nordpool), [Energi Data Service](https://github.com/MTrab/energidataservice) or [Entso-e](https://github.com/JaccoR/hass-entso-e) integration.
 - Configuraton of the latest time of the day when the charging should be completed, and the earliest time the charging can start.
 - Selection of preference between one continuous charging session or several (possibly more price optimized) non-continuous charging sessions.
 - Optional setting of minimum SOC level that should be reached indepently of the electrity price.